Allied Healthcare Department

 Precision in treatment planning, excellence in radiation safety.

-Exceptional Support Services.
+Comprehensive Allied Care.
 Dedicated to clinical excellence since 1954.

 Dr. N. Vivekanandan